bakuhatsu/microarrayTools/README.md

 # microarrayTools
 Tools for data analysis of microarray and other transcriptome datasets

-While this package will work with the default Rgui application that comes with R, it is highly recommended to use RStudio for data analysis in R.  Using RStudio will make things like saving output to vector images (like EPS), tiff, or PDF, effortless and provide code completion, as well as a wealth of other functionalities.
+While this package will work with the default Rgui application that comes with R, it is highly recommended to use RStudio for data analysis in R.  Using RStudio will make things like saving output to vector images (like EPS), tiff, or PDF, effortless, and provide code completion, as well as a wealth of other functionalities.
 RStudio is freely available for Windows, Mac, or Linux from [https://www.rstudio.com](https://www.rstudio.com).

 ### Installing and loading the `microarrayTools` package:
 Installing through GitHub requires the 'devtools' package, so instructions for instalalling and loading that package are provided below.